RitLuck/blog/content/posts/tech/11-25-2022/index.md

 ![image4](./images/4.png)

-I took a little break and went got myself a Spicy Grand Chicken Meal at Mcdonald's ALONE.
+I took a little break and got myself a Spicy Grand Chicken Meal at Mcdonald's ALONE.

 Some pictures from other talks taken by [Saamiyah](https://twitter.com/smearthelove)